swipswaps/gemini-code-review-tool/README.md

 ## User Guide

 1.  **Enter Repository URL:** In the input box at the top left, enter the full URL of a **public** GitHub repository.
 The app will automatically fetch the file tree.
+2.  **Choose an Analysis Mode:**
+    -   **Holistic Analysis:** Click the **"Analyze Entire Repository"** button for a high-level architectural review.
+This may take a minute as it fetches and analyzes the entire codebase.
-2.  **Select Files:** Use the checkboxes in the file browser to select one or more files you want to review.
+    -   **File-Specific Review:** Use the checkboxes in the file browser to select one or more files, then click the **"Review Selected"** button.
-3.  **Start Review:** Click the **"Review Selected"** button at the bottom of the file browser.
-4.  **Observe the Process:** The main view will populate with an accordion.
-Each selected file has its own collapsible section with a status indicator.
-The review process for all files starts automatically.
-5.  **Analyze the Results:**
+3.  **Analyze the Results:**
-    -   Click on a file's header in the accordion to expand its review panel.
-    -   Watch as the "thought process" comments are streamed in real-time.
-    -   Once complete, the comments will be formatted, and the side-by-side diff will show the proposed changes.
+    -   For a repository analysis, explore the different sections of the report.
+Expand the "Suggested Fixes" to see descriptions and side-by-side diffs.
-    -   Click on line number references like `[L15-18]` in the comments to highlight the code in the diff viewer.
+    -   For file reviews, expand each file's accordion panel to see the diff and the AI's comments.
+Click on line number references like `[L15-18]` in the comments to highlight the code.
-    -   Use the **"Auto-Fix & Format"** button for quick stylistic cleanups.
-6.  **Start a New Review:** Click the **"New Review"** button to clear the results and select new files.
+4.  **Start a New Review:** Click the **"New Review"** button to clear the results and return to the file browser.